erlang/corba/README.md

 make release
 ```

-And you will get the following structure there.
+And you will get the following structure there so for exmaple the
+environment variable `ERL_LIBS`can be used to get the application into the
+code path (`export ERL_LIBS=<my corba release path>/lib`).

 ```
 lib/